inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 **Primary key lookups**

-Most access from Invenio to the database is via primary key lookups, which are usually very efficient in database.
+Most access from Invenio to the database is via primary key lookups, which are usually very efficient in-database.
 Search queries and the like are all sent to the search engine cluster which can provide much better performance than a database.

 ## Search and indexing

-Invenio uses OpenSearch as its underlying search engine since OpenSearch is fully JSON-based, and thus fit well together with storing records internally in the database as JSON documents.
+Invenio uses OpenSearch as its underlying search engine since OpenSearch is fully JSON-based, and thus fits well together with storing records internally in the database as JSON documents.

 OpenSearch furthermore is highly scalable and provides very powerful search